vanjohnson879/frontline-cloud-doc/content/reference/plugins/jenkins/index.md

 {{< alert tip >}}
 The Address field allows overriding the address configured globally.
 This can be useful in some cases when using Gatling Enterprise Self-Hosted; when using Cloud only, the global setting is sufficient.
 {{< /alert >}}

+This step regularly prints a summary of the run's current status to the build logs.
+By default, the summary is printed every 5 seconds the first 12 times (i.e. for the first 60 seconds), and then every 60 seconds.
+You can configure this behavior (or disable it completely) by clicking on the Show run summary logging options button.

+#### Displaying assertions as JUnit

 You can display the results of the Gatling Enterprise assertions with the JUnit plugin.